nemohan/doc/other/git/8 Useing branches/4 merge conflicts.md

 git log --merge
 ```

-Passing the `--merge` argument to the `git log` command will produce a log with a list of commits that conflict between the merging branches.
+<font color="red">Passing the `--merge` argument to the `git log` command will produce a log with a list of commits that conflict between the merging branches.</font>

 ```
 git diff